Translate

 Eryn had long been obsessed with the ancient legend of the Aelûna, a Dwarven stone said to be buried deep beneath the Dusty Mountains, glowing with the light of the first stars.
 While others in Dalefern were content with farming, fishing, and occasionally discussing the weather, Eryn had his head stuck in the ancient tomes that nobody else bothered reading.

-One chilly autumn morning, after having successfully dodged several hours of farmwork, Eryn decided it was time.
+One chilly autumn morning, after having successfully dodged several hours of farm work, Eryn decided it was time.
 Time to find the Aelûna, prove everyone wrong, and return as a hero!
 He imagined songs being written about him, statues erected in his honour, and maybe—just maybe—free drinks at the local tavern.

 He packed his bag, which consisted of a loaf of bread (half of which he’d already eaten), a slightly cracked lantern, and a sturdy but questionable map he’d sketched based on vague descriptions from a passing Dwarf he’d met years ago.
 He grabbed his old wooden walking stick, which, to be fair, looked like it would give up halfway through the journey, and set off into the Dusty Mountains.

-After two hours of climbing (during which Eryn regretted not preparing for the journey by doing, well, anything involving exercise), he reached the entrance of the cave mentioned in the tales.
-It was smaller than he expected, and there was a sign nailed beside it that read, in shaky handwriting: “Definitely NOT the entrance to a Dwarven treasure.
-Turn around.”
+After days of travelling and several hours of climbing (during which Eryn regretted not preparing for the journey by doing, well, anything involving exercise), he reached the entrance of the cave mentioned in the tales.

 Fumbling his way forward, he stubbed his toe on something solid.
 “Ow!
 Who puts a rock in the middle of a—” But then his fingers brushed across something smooth and cold.
 The stone!